Dbuggerx/weather-spa-sample/README.md

 **Running the application:**

-First, execute `yarn install` in the application directory, then:
+First, execute `yarn install && yarn run config` in the application directory, then:

 - To run the unit tests:
 	`yarn test`